Jonathan Clinkscale

-Jonathan Clinkscale (born November 17, 1982) is a former American football right guard.
+Jonathan Clinkscale (born 1982) is an American former football right guard.
 He played college football at University of Wisconsin.
 He went undrafted and played professionally for the Tampa Bay Buccaneers and the Cincinnati Bengals of the National Football League (NFL).

 Early years

-Clinkscale in Altadena, California, to mother Brenda Jackson, who worked at the Jet Propulsion Laboratory at California Institute of Technology (Caltech) and raised the family as a single mother.
 Brown's parents divorced when she was young.
 He has a fraternal twin sister named Aja Brown, who was mayor of Compton, California.

 Professional career

 Tampa Bay Buccaneers

-Clinkscale was signed by the Tampa Bay Buccaneers after going undrafted in the 2005 NFL Draft.
+Clinkscale was signed by the Tampa Bay Buccaneers after going undrafted in the 2005 NFL draft.

 Cincinnati Bengals

 Rhein Fire

 Clinkscale signed with Rhein Fire of the National Football League Europa in 2007.

 Orlando Predators

 Clinkscale signed with the Orlando Predators of the Arena Football League in 2008.

 Personal life

 Clinkscale currently resides in Madison, Wisconsin and works for the Madison Fire Department.